Jorge González (wrestler): Acting career

 González played the role of Manny, a carnival sideshow giant in a 1993 episode of Baywatch, who befriends Hobie, but later falls into the water and his large size makes it difficult to be rescued.
 González also had roles in the 1993 and 1994 Thunder in Paradise double-episode turned movies.
 In 1994 González made a short appearance as Eryx the Boxer in Hercules in the Underworld, a television prequel film from the television series Hercules: The Legendary Journeys.

-Retirement
+Retirement and personal life

-In December 1995, González retired from professional wrestling due to serious health issues and returned home to Argentina.
+In January 1996, González retired from professional wrestling due to serious health issues and returned home to Argentina.

 After his retirement from wrestling, González lived on a ranch in Argentina in his later years.
 His former manager Harvey Wippleman would send his own money to maintain González and his family.
 In October 2009, he began using a wheelchair, and also had to use a dialysis machine due to his failing kidneys.
 The Argentine Basketball Federation also helped Gonzalez with finances in his final years, including donations of appliances for his house, clothes and medicine.
 González was married and had one step-daughter.

 Death

-González died due to complications from diabetes type 1 and severe heart issues on 22 September 2010, in his hometown of San Martin, Argentina at the age of 44.
+González died due to complications from diabetes type 1 and heart issues on 22 September 2010, in his hometown of San Martin, Argentina at the age of 44.

+Reception

+The Undertaker, who worked with González in WWF, was very vocal about him.
+Undertaker criticised González's lack of wrestling ability.
+He also revealed that, during their match at WrestleMania 9, Undertaker shot on González after González was careless in the ring.
+He also mentioned his feud with him "took years off my career".